 And this is what a startup sees when they look at the same thing:

 About Gearbox: Gearbox.AI provides the leading corporate-startup engagement solutions designed to help innovation leaders, corporate development professionals, and strategic partnership executives master the art and science identifying and aligning with what's next.
 Through a unique combination of a corporate membership community, AI-driven software, and cutting-edge expertise, Gearbox is focused on helping corporations keep pace in an ever-changing digital world and providing startups with new avenues for growth.
 The result for modern innovators is unprecedented agility, risk management, and superior results.
 Headquartered in St. Louis, MO with offices in Denver, Chicago, and Los Angeles, Gearbox serves as a pivotal partner to Fortune 500 corporations and a champion to innovative startups.

-Want to be friends?
+Want this blog and your inbox to be friends?
 Subscribe below.
 Opt-out anytime.